KIT-IAI/pywatts-pipeline/README.md

 # pyWATTS Pipeline

 This repository contains the functionality to define and execute a Graphpipeline for machine learning workflows.
-Such workflows compromises all tasks in time series analysis ranging from outlier handling as preprocessing to rescaling as postprocessing.
+Such workflows may include all tasks in time series analysis ranging from outlier handling as preprocessing to rescaling as postprocessing.

 Compatible machine learning modules can be found in the [pyWATTTS-Repo](https://github.com/KIT-IAI/pyWATTS).